The FTD Disorders Registry helps to support clinical trials in all of the forms of frontotemporal degeneration, including:

 The University of California, San Francisco, Dyslexia Center is conducting a new study to better understand the development of childhood cognitive abilities in families with frontotemporal dementia.
 We are recruiting children, ages 7 to 17, from families with a known gene mutation for frontotemporal dementia.
 The aim of the study is to learn more about the diverse brain, behavioral, and cognitive differences throughout the lifespan, and to assess neurodevelopmental trajectories in children whose families have a history of neurodegenerative disease.
 Participation in this study involves research visits to our center for a comprehensive battery of tests to measure cognitive ability, a clinical evaluation by a neurologist, a brain scan, and other tests.
 You can find more information here.

-Understanding of FTD has increased dramatically thanks to families who have been willing to donate tissue to research when a loved one passes away.
+Understanding of FTD has increased dramatically thanks to families who have been willing to donate tissue to research through brain donation when a loved one passes away.
 This is a complex and difficult decision for any family to make.
-If you are interested in learning about tissue donation, there is help from AFTD here and from CurePSP here.
+If you are interested in learning more about tissue donation, please visit our Brain Donation page.

 More Places To Find Studies